makise-co/http-router/README.md

 use MakiseCo\Http\Router\RouteCollectorInterface;

 $collector = (new RouteCollectorFactory())->create(
-    new Container(), // container that is used to resolve Request Handlers (e.g. Controllers) new Container() // container that is used to inject dependencies into route handlers );
+    // container that is used to resolve route handlers
+    // and inject dependencies into route handlers new Container(),
+);

 $collector->get('/', function (): Response {